 We did what you would do: We showed love with our wallets and gave the $30.

 Thanks to people like you, we've been able to help hundreds of thousands of children in conflict zones in Southeast Asia and the Middle East.
 We have taken the challenge and example of Rose Mu seriously.
 We also listen carefully to the words of John the beloved.
 He said that you and I should lay down our lives for our brothers and sisters.
 If we have material possessions and see a person in need but do not help them, the Bible says that God's love is not alive in us (1 JN 3:16-18).
 He implores us to love with our actions, not just our words.

 On this website, we at Partners have drawn on our experiences and resources to bring you commentary, information, and first hand accounts of how children growing up in conflict-affected areas in Southeast Asia and the Middle East are treated and what our community is doing to help them.
 We also offer you a bridge to reach out to them with the healing and hope that we are meant to deliver.
 With God's help and yours, we can be part of bringing free, full lives to children affected by conflict and oppression.

 Steve & Oddny

-Steve and Oddny have over 20 years experience sharing captivating stories of their work with refugees and internally displaced people.
-They are available for speaking engagements at schools, conferences, churches and other events.
-Please submit a request through the form and we’ll be in touch shortly to let you know their availability.
+Steve has over 20 years experience sharing captivating stories of Partners work with refugees and internally displaced people.
+He is available for speaking engagements at schools, conferences, churches and other events.
+Please submit a request through the form and we’ll be in touch shortly to let you know his availability.